 Sexual or physical abuse: This should not only be reported to the state immediately, you should contact an attorney right away for consultation.

 Nursing Home abuse is rampant in this country.

 It is becoming an epidemic that is largely unaddressed.
 All too often noticing the signs of abuse go unnoticed because the abuse is emotional or mental.
 Nursing home staff will intimidate their patients by yelling at them and threatening them.
 They will humiliate them, ignore them, isolate them from other residents, terrorize them, and mock them.

 Some things to look for would be fear of a particular employee, an expression of fear of getting in trouble, nervousness when a staff member is in the room.
 The absolute best thing you can do is rely on your own intuition, listen to your loved ones, and pay attention to anything that might seem out of the ordinary.

-As always, nursing home abuse consultations are free.
+As always, a consultation with a nursing home abuse lawyer is free.
 If you are concerned, contact a nursing home abuse lawyer at the Low Law Firm, in Abilene, Texas.
 If nothing else, we can listen and guide you to the right regulatory agency for investigation.